Tucker Carlson plans to spend more time in Maine

 He blamed the paper for undermining his project, insisting that his effort to buy the property wasn’t news.

-“All it does is hurt me” to have people find out about the studio’s presence, Carlson said at the time.
+“All it does is hurt me” to have people find out about the studio’s presence, Carlson said at the time, though he later resumed the renovations.

 In a letter to the town, Carlson wrote that he planned to retire in Bryant Pond someday and even has a plot in lovely Lakeside Cemetery in the village beside an 1852 Universalist Church.